HDFGroup/hsds/docs/docker_install_posix.md

 2. Create a directory for storage files and set the ROOT_DIR environment variable to point to it
 3. Create a subdirectory under ROOT_DIR that will be the default location when "bucket" is not defined.
 4. Set the environment variable BUCKET_NAME to the name of the subdirectory
-5. Install Docker and docker-compose if necessary.
+5. Install Docker and docker compose if necessary.
 See [Docker Setup](setup_docker.md)
 6. Get project source code: `$ git clone https://github.com/HDFGroup/hsds`
 7. Go to admin/config directory: `$ cd hsds/admin/config`
 8. Copy the file "passwd.default" to "passwd.txt".
 Add any usernames/passwords you wish.
 Modify existing passwords (for admin, test_user1, test_user2) for security